Time to Protect the Johnson Amendment - Updated Dec. 12

-The Senate passed its tax reform bill early Saturday morning.
-Many of us are still trying to understand the details and the potential impacts.
-We do know that there is good news – the Senate bill does not include language weakening the Johnson Amendment.
+The Senate passed its tax reform bill.
+There is good news – the Senate bill does not include language weakening the Johnson Amendment.
 The House version contains language that essentially guts the Johnson Amendment.
 It’ll be up to the committee of conference to decide.

 Join us in contacting Sen. Susan Collins and urge her to tell the committee of conference to not include language weakening the Johnson Amendment.